sguox002/leetcode/leetcode-all.md

 - dfs with rank to detect cycles. a lot of cases can also be done via bfs, union find, backtracking.

+<<-749	Contain Virus    		47.1%	Hard
+given a 2d grid, 0 uninfected, 1 infected. a wall can be installed between ajacent cells.
+Each nigh the virus spreads to its neighboring cells.
+Each day you can install walls around only one region- the affected area the threatens the most unaffected cells. if it is possible to save? number of walls required?
+- need dfs to get region and number of cells to be infected. = number of walls
+- growing of all other regions.
+- quarantine region can mark as -1 so no dfs will be done.
+- using dfs/bfs/union-find to save each set's infect list.
+- store information in heap.
+->>

 <<-886	Possible Bipartition    		44.7%	Medium
 dfs coloring alternatively.
 ->>